 Please see below for fees – I can offer some clients lower fees if negotiated.
 Please ask me.

-Sessions will cost £60:00 a session (50 minutes) for day time appointments between 9.00 am and 3.00 pm.
-This will be at my consulting room Ditchling Road in Brighton.
+Sessions will cost £60:00 a session (55 minutes) for day time appointments between 9.00 am and 8.00 pm.
+We can work in a confidential room at my home Ditchling Road in Brighton.